 Height and width will vary greatly, depending on growing conditions, but a rough average is about 9 feet in height and 9 feet wide.
 The berries of this shrub attract songbirds such as the bluebird and game birds such as quail.
 Unlike the typical holly, winterberry is a deciduous shrub.

-Inkberry bush (Ilex glabra 'Densa'), a native plant in eastern North America, is a more typical holly than is winterberry holly: it is evergreen.
-Reaching as much as 8 feet tall when mature, it bears a blackberry that gives this shrub its name.
-Clump-forming with shiny leaves, inkberry holly prefers full sun to partial shade with acidic soil.Continue to 5 of 15 below.
+Inkberry bush (Ilex glabra 'Densa'), a native plant in eastern North America, is a more typical holly than is winterberry holly: It is evergreen.
+Reaching as much as 8 feet tall and wide when mature, it bears a black berry that gives this shrub its name.
+Clump-forming with shiny leaves, inkberry holly prefers full sun to partial shade with acidic soil.Continue to 5 of 16 below.

 Must-haves on this list are the dogwood shrubs, renowned for their vibrantly-colored bark.
 Red osier dogwood (Cornus sericea) is native to 31 states in the northern U.S. (including Alaska).
 It is valued for the red color of its bark, as its common plant name suggests.
 So is the similar Tatarian (or "red-twig") dogwood (Cornus alba), although it is not a North-American native.
 Or enjoy golden bark color with yellow twig dogwood (Cornus servicea 'Flamiramea'), another North-American native.